blackbhc/refactor/development-manual/development.md

 - `Makefile`: the main makefile of the project, with some sub-makefiles in the `make-config` directory.
   - Note: due to the sub-makefiles, the `make` command should always be run in the root directory of the project.
-- `src`: the source code directory, each sub-directory is a module (just a logic unit, not the c++20 module) of the project.
+- `src`: the source code directory, each sub-directory is a module / modules (just a logic unit, not the c++20 module) of the project.

   - `C_wrapper`: the directory include the public C wrapper APIs of the project.